All Collections

 There are three types in this field: RFC 2833, Inband and SIP INFO.

-a.
-RFC 2833: Default and preferred setting for most use cases, not audible on the call audio.
+1. RFC 2833: Default and preferred setting for most use cases, not audible on the call audio.

-b.
-Inband: Digits are passed along just like the rest of your voice as normal audio tones.
+2. Inband: Digits are passed along just like the rest of your voice as normal audio tones.

-c.
-SIP INFO: Mainly used for SIP to SIP calls.
+3. SIP INFO: Mainly used for SIP to SIP calls.
 DTMF type is negotiated between parties on the call.

 You can configure your global application settings for inbound calls over here.

-Specifies a subdomain that can be used to receive calls to a Connection, in the same way a phone number is used, from a SIP endpoint.
-Example: the subdomain "example.sip.telnyx.com" can be called from any SIP endpoint by using the SIP URI "sip:@example.sip.telnyx.com" where the user part can be any alphanumeric value.
-Please note TLS encrypted calls are not allowed for subdomain calls.
+• Example: the subdomain "example.sip.telnyx.com" can be called from any SIP endpoint by using the SIP URI "sip:@example.sip.telnyx.com" where the user part can be any alphanumeric value.

-In this field, either you setup your receive SIP subdomain connection from anyone or only connections.
+• SIP subdomain receive settings: In this field, either you setup your receive SIP subdomain connection from anyone or only connections.

-• Inbound Channel Limit:
+Inbound Channel Limit

 You can limit the total number of inbound calls to phone numbers associated with this connection.